Kegerators Home & Commercial

 Whether you are a beer enthusiast, a person who knows how to throw a nice party, or even a craft beer bar owner, there’s always that one problem: how to keep your beer fresh and refrigerated at all times and dispense it with ease and style.

 It turns out there is a solution already - kegerators from BeverageCraft!
-We offer a huge variety of beer kegerators and kegerator supplies for both commercial and home use, complete with fast shipping and expert support from our team.
+We offer a huge variety of draft beer kegerators and parts for both commercial and home use, complete with fast shipping and expert support from our team.

 We have new arrivals each week and are always here to help.

 Apart from being a refrigerator designed specifically to store and dispense beer keg indoors or outdoors, it’s actually a real cost-saver allowing you to enjoy a nice cold one at any given time and place.

 Typically, a draft beer kegerator would consist of the following components:

 - mainframe with the door (the kegerator itself)

 - beer tower (or towers) with a faucet, tap handle, guard rail, and drip tray